 Finding the right home for your retirement

-Like many older people, you probably want to downsize, or right-size, now your kids have grown and gone.
+Like many older people, you may want to downsize (or "right-size") now your kids have grown and gone.
 Big family homes are hard to heat, expensive to maintain and can become more difficult to manage as your mobility becomes reduced.